Planning your trip to Olympic? Check out our Top 10 Tips to Plan Like A Park Ranger

 Road & Weather Hotline (recording)

-Wilderness Information Center: Staff are available by email or phone 7 days a week at 360-565-3100 from 9:00 am to 5:00 pm.
-Bear canisters are available for lending on a limited basis from the back porch from 9:00 am to 5:00pm.
+Wilderness Information Center: Staff are available by email or phone daily (except Thanksgiving and Christmas Day) at 360-565-3100 from 9:00 am to 4:00 pm.
+Bear canisters are available for lending on a limited basis from the back porch from 9:00 am to 4:00pm.

 Heart O’ the Hills area is open.
 This includes the Lake Angeles/Heather Park trailheads.
-Heart O' the Hills Campground is open.
-The Heart O' the Hills Campground may close on short notice for safety due to hazardous weather.
+Heart O' the Hills Campground is currently open, though please be aware that winter conditions can quickly change campground operational status.
 Call the recorded line at 360-565-3131 to check current status and area information (updated twice daily).

 Although the Elwha/Olympic Hot Springs Road is closed to vehicles at the Madison Falls parking area due to a road washout, the road is open to pedestrians, stock, bicyclists, and pets on leash.
 A toilet is open at the Madison Falls Trailhead, but no further facilities are available beyond the gate.
 Please pack out all trash.

-Lake Crescent Lodge is open and updates for the 2021 season are available on the concessioner's website.
+Lake Crescent Lodge is scheduled to open for the season April 29.
+Updates for 2022 operations are available on the concessioner's website.

-Log Cabin Resort, RV & Campground is open and updates for the 2021 season are available on the concessioner's website.
-Log Cabin Campground will close for the season September 30.
+Log Cabin Resort, RV & Campground is scheduled to open for the season May 20.
+Updates for 2022 operations are available on the concessioner's website.

 Sol Duc Valley

-Sol Duc Hot Springs Resort and Sol Duc RV Park & Sol Duc Campground are open and updates for the 2021 season are available on the concessioner's website.
-The campground will transition to primitive camping after October 31.
+Sol Duc Road, Sol Duc Hot Springs Resort, and Sol Duc Hot Springs RV Park and Campground are open as of March 25, 2022.
+Updates for 2022 operations are available on the concessioner's website.

-Mora Campground is open and all campsites are currently first-come, first-served (all sites are reservable for peak season and may be reserved online 6 months in advance at www.recreation.gov).
+Mora Campground is currently first-come, first-served (all sites are reservable for the peak summer season and may be reserved online 6 months in advance at recreation.gov).

 The Kalaloch area is open.
 This includes Ruby Beach and Beaches 1-6 .
-Kalaloch Ranger Station is currently staffed daily through September 30, 2021 (end of season).
+Kalaloch Ranger Station is now closed for the season.

 Kalaloch Campground is open.
-All campsites are currently first-come, first-served (all sites are reservable for peak season and may be reserved online 6 months in advance at www.recreation.gov)
+All campsites are currently first-come, first-served (all sites are reservable for the peak summer season and may be reserved online 6 months in advance at recreation.gov

-South Beach Campground, a primitive campground located just south of Kalaloch, is open until September 27, 2021.
+South Beach Campground, a primitive campground located just south of Kalaloch, is scheduled to reopen May 20.

 The Kalaloch Lodge and The Mercantile are open.
 Please see concessioner website for specific information on available services and operating hours.